Oliver Cross

 In Imperial Russia, Anna Karenina falls in love with the dashing military officer Count Vronsky and abandons her husband and child to become his mistress.

-A Blueprint for Murder A Blueprint for Murder (1953) Character: Club Member (Uncredited)
+A Blueprint for Murder A Blueprint for Murder (1953) Character: Club Member (uncredited)

 Whitney Cameron is in a quandary: he's attracted to his beautiful sister-in-law, Lynn, but also harbors serious suspicions about her.
 Her husband, Cameron's brother, died under mysterious circumstances, and now that the death of her stepchild, Polly, has been attributed to poisoning, he suspects that Lynn is after his late brother's estate, and killing everyone in her way.

-Fun on a Weekend Fun on a Weekend (1947) Character: Party Guest (Uncredited)
+Fun on a Weekend Fun on a Weekend (1947) Character: Party Guest (uncredited)

 Shy, destitute Peter Porter meets equally impoverished Nancy Crane at a Florida beach.
 Inspired by Peter's belief that a person can acquire wealth simply by creating an aura of success, the outgoing Nancy convinces Peter to join her in impersonating a confident and eccentric wealthy couple.
 The experiment works, and the couple secure a stunning wardrobe and a lavish room at a resort.
 Peter panics, however, when he gets a fantastic job offer.